stream-labs/facemask-plugin/README.md

     * Choose video by changing *properties->local file*
 ##### There are 2 ways to record video:
-- ##### Automatically detecting start and end using red frame
+- ##### Automatically detecting start and end using red frame This is the best way to use this feature.
+It will align the two videos perfectly.
   * Add a filter: Face Mask Plugin
   * Go to Setting of facemask-plugin:
     * Set the **Demo Mode Folder** Path (where the output video should be generated)